gorillamania/pilotfish/doc/development.md

 * jslint/jshint
 * editorconfig
 * use something to run tests on every write
+* phantomjs - to automatically run all the qunit tests for you
+	* Mac - `brew install phantomjs` is the easiest.
+[Alternatives](http://ariya.ofilabs.com/2012/02/phantomjs-and-mac-os-x.html)
+	* Unbuntu - TODO

 ## Testing
 We recommend [Test Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) be used, and we aim for 100% coverage.